 10. Find a quiet spot in one of the waterfalls in Maragondon, Cavite

-If you get bored doing so (which is highly unlikely), you can choose to visit Maragondon’s other wonders of nature, which include humorously-named mountain peaks, the heavenly Carabao Island, or go buy some of this town’s colorful fresh produce being sold cheaply at the markets.
+If you get bored doing so (which is highly unlikely), you can visit Maragondon’s other wonders of nature, which include humorously-named mountain peaks, the heavenly Carabao Island, or buy some of this town’s colorful fresh produce being sold cheaply at the markets.